Mathlock/engineering-technical-task/readme.md

-# Unilinkers - A simple Property management sytem ( PMS )
+# Unilinkers - A simple Property management sytem

 ### Objective:
 Create a simple web application where a user can manage properties and the rooms within those properties.